sal55/langs/Compilertest3.md

 The installation size I think includes source files (installation on Windows involved building from source(?), but fortunately it take care of it itself.)

+### $$ Julia

+The figures have been extrapolated from 1000 functions, as the compile time seems to increase linearly.
+The 4.0 runtime is with -O3 optimising, which surprisingly does not seem to affect compile times.

 ### Java

 The executable (or rather the .class file) produced is suspiciously small at 120KB, or about 12 bytes per function.
 If I tried to get it to retain all the functions (using res+=fxxxx(5) on each call), then it aborted with 'Code too large', also at about 25 seconds.
 However, compiling 100 functions took 4 seconds (but maybe most of those are eliminated too) and Hello, World took 2 seconds.
 So maybe it's 50 functions/second.
 Output of Java is probably JVM code not native.